taylordotfish/fixed-typed-arena/misc/crate-readme.md

 ----------

-Items allocated by an [`Arena`] can contain references to other items in the same arena, but the crate feature `"dropck_eyepatch"` must be enabled (which requires Rust nightly).
-This is because fixed-typed-arena has to use the [unstable feature of the same name][dropck_eyepatch].
+Items allocated by an [`Arena`] can contain references to other items in the same arena, but the crate feature `dropck_eyepatch` must be enabled (which requires Rust nightly), as fixed-typed-arena must use the [unstable feature of the same name][dropck_eyepatch].

 [dropck_eyepatch]: https://github.com/rust-lang/rust/issues/34761